LeahRoberts/DISCus/README.rst

 Construction of Coordinates File:
 -----------------------------------
-*Only necessary to construct if looking at an invertible DNA region other than for fimS or hyxR*
+*Only necessary to construct if looking at an invertible DNA region other than fimS or hyxR*

 In order to count reads traversing the bordering regions of the invertible DNA switch, it is necessary to assign reads to any of 6 regions in the REFERENCE, as in the above figure (you'll notice that there are six regions - 4 flanking regions and 2 invertible switch regions in opposing orientations).
 Assuming that these orientations are OFF and ON, the six regions are OFF-left-flank, OFF-switch-region, OFF-right-region, and similarly for the ON orientation.